Škoda Roomster

+In October 2015, development of the second generation Roomster begun, spy shots of the new Roomster were taken that month revealing that instead of designing a completely new model, the second generation Roomster was to be a rebadged Volkswagen Caddy.
+In December 2015, development of the second generation Roomster was scrapped so that they could focus on the upcoming Kodiaq mid-size crossover and another reason why development was cancelled is due to cost reasons, leaked images of the second generation Roomster without any camouflage were also spotted with an estimated 100 prototypes built before cancellation.

+Overview

 The Roomster is based on the concept car of the same name, announced in September 2003 at the Frankfurt Auto Show.
 The concept was slightly shorter – 4055 mm against 4205 mm – than the production model with a longer wheelbase – 2710 mm against 2617 mm, and featured a single rear sliding door on the passenger side, which was replaced by two conventionally-hinged swinging rear doors.

 The Roomster's cargo arrangement is marketed as VarioFlex, with 40–20–40 split rear seats that can move longitudinally or transversely (by removing the middle seat), recline up to 7°, fold forward — or be removed to form a flat load surface.
 The load surface can raised or lowered 250 mm.

 At launch, the Škoda Roomster used four-stroke engines from the Volkswagen Group.
 Petrol engines included the multi valve inline three cylinder 1.2-litre, with power initially DIN rated at 47 kW, but with launch of the second generation Fabia rated at 51 kW, followed by the 1.4-litre and 1.6-litre inline four-cylinder EA111 engines, with power of 63 kW and 77 kW respectively.
 The 1.6-litre was also available with a tiptronic six-speed automatic transmission.

 Diesel engine propulsion came from the inline three-cylinder 1.4 Turbocharged Direct Injection (TDI), with two power levels, base at 51 kW and "sport" at 59 kW.
 The top option was a four-cylinder 1.9 TDI, with 77 kW.

 The Roomster could combine standard body colours (both solid and metallic) with a white, black, or silver roof.
 An offroad-styled Scout trim level was introduced late 2006.
 A single piece panoramic sunroof is optional.